ChidiRnweke/AutoPDFParse/README.md

 # AutoPDFParse

-A Python package for parsing PDF documents using OpenAI vision models.
+A Python package for parsing PDF documents using AI vision models.
 This package automatically detects when a PDF contains layout-dependent content (tables, charts, complex formatting) and uses AI vision models to extract the content accurately.

 ## Features

 - Automatic detection of layout-dependent content
 - Visual parsing for complex documents with tables, charts, etc.
 - Fallback to raw text extraction when appropriate
+- Support for multiple AI providers (OpenAI, Anthropic Claude, Google Gemini)
 - Retry logic for API calls
 - Error handling and custom exceptions
 - Async API for better performance